 For brevity, we'll take a look at how these tools stack up on their offerings of 20 standard features associated with CRM technologies, using data crowdsourced via 5,775 real user reviews on G2Crowd.

 Opportunity & Pipeline Management

 Output Document Generation

 HubSpot integrates with Salesforce and is made to be "stacked" on top of your existing CRM if needed.
 Customizations in HubSpot doesn't impact your existing CRM, but the two systems can share data.

 It's a great option, especially if you're considering replacing Salesforce with HubSpot since you can test-drive both systems and see how they stack up against yourself.

 Make the decision carefully before you're locked into a contract.
 By evaluating factors like reporting, alignment and cost, you can make an educated choice to drive your business more traffic, leads, and sales.

-Personally, I prefer HubSpot for pricing, integration, and features.
+I prefer HubSpot vs other alternatives for pricing, integration, and features.

-Much like any business decision, deciding on which CRM is best for your business boils down to your goals.
-If your goals are to create an enterprise-wide ecosystem in one platform, with ample opportunity for customization, then Salesforce is right for you.
+Much like any business decision, deciding which CRM is best for your business boils down to your goals.
+If you plan to create an enterprise-wide ecosystem in one platform, with ample opportunity for customization, then Salesforce is right for you.